Cravenius/frequent-itemset-mining-web-app/README.md

 # Frequent Itemset Mining Website Application (FIMWA)

+Disclaimer:
-Disclaimer: This is my own portfolio project, the idea is based on my university course
+This is my own portfolio project, the idea is based on my university course.

+Description:
+The project was intended to look for correlations between items that customers bought, the knowledge behind the correlation can be used as a basis of decision making in business.

 Reference:
 - Dataset -> https://www.kaggle.com/heeraldedhia/groceries-dataset